RS-eco/globePA/README.md

 locations with low population density and low suitability for agriculture and mostly driven by opportunistic forces rather than preferential and representative motivations (Joppa & Pfaff 2009; Baldi et al. 2017).

 We further found that low and very high elevational levels were lower in protection than expected, although overall elevation was evenly represented by the TPA network (Fig. 2 c).
 This is in line with results by Joppa & Pfaff (2009) who found that for the United States areas between 1000 – 4000 m in elevation are disproportionately protected.
 Contrary, our results did not show a bias in TPAs towards high mountain systems, as has been shown previously (Elsen et al. 2018).
 This is due to the fact that we did consider elevational levels with equal frequency rather than discrete bins (see Appendix S4 for comparison).
-While the former leads to a larger number of bins with low or medium elevations, as these are more common, the former may also be more meaningful when assessing the representation of global biophysical conditions by PAs.
+While our approach (equal frequency bins) leads to a larger number of bins with low or medium elevations, as these are more common, it may also be more meaningful when assessing the representation of global biophysical conditions by PAs.
 Another confounding factor, especially with regards to elevation (You et al. 2018), is that some countries have stopped reporting their PAs to UNEP-WCMC, which are thus not included in the